Govt IT projects 'lacking common sense': DHHS CIO

 Inspiring people and changing the culture of people is another worthy pursuit - and one that Beresford looked for in the nominations.

 “We can do the technology, but it’s really hard to bring along the people.
 People are the ones who deliver it.
-I’m also looking for creativity and innovation.
+I look for creativity and innovation.
 Being inventive and creative around what you can do with technology.
-I’m also looking for CIOs who are digital and disruptive.
+I also look for CIOs who are digital and disruptive.
 We’ve got the foundations, but now we’re creating a digital business world.”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.